-- Effective representation

-- number of councillors

-- there are currently 10 what's your experience?

-- how councillors are elected

-- currently councillors elected from wards and 'at large' - what's your experience with this model?
+- Effective representation - number of councillors - there are currently 10 what's your experience? - how councillors are elected - currently councillors elected from wards and 'at large' - what's your experience with this model? - what's your experience with working with councillors? - Community Boards: - There are currently 16 elected Community Board members - what's your experience as a member of a Community Board?

-- community boards

-- what's your experience with working with community boards?